Kostas-Antzoulidis/To-Do-List/README.md

 -Added animations and transitions for a smoother user experience.
 -Made responsive for different screen sizes.

-To run locally, clone repository and run the commands:
+To run locally, clone repository (git clone https://github.com/Kostas-Antzoulidis/React-To-Do-List-App.git) and in the base foldier run the commands:
-  - "npm -i" to install any missing depedencies
   - "npm start" to run on [localhost:](http://localhost:3000)

 Following is the standard Bootstrap documentation.